Costa Rican Sea Turtles

 PERSONAL COMMUNICATIONS

 Telephone Dialing Codes: When calling Costa Rica from an international phone, dial 00506 and then the number.
 When calling within Costa Rica from a domestic line, omit the 506 and dial the local number.
 When calling another country from Costa Rica, dial 00, followed by the other country’s country code (e.g., 1 for the U.S. and 44 for the U.K.) and the number.
-PLEASE NOTE that all landline phone numbers in Costa Rica are preceded by a 2, and all Costa Rican cell phone numbers are preceded by an 8 (following the country code 506 if necessary).
+Please Note: all landline phone numbers in Costa Rica are preceded by a 2, and all Costa Rican cell phone numbers are preceded by an 8 (following the country code 506 if necessary).

-Check with your cell phone provider to obtain any carrier- specific dialing codes you may need; many providers have dialing procedures that differ from these directions.
+Check with your cell phone provider to obtain any carrier-specific dialing codes you may need; many providers have dialing procedures that differ from these directions.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.